MoHR Launches Campaign To Promote Tolerance, Respect For HR - UrduPoint

 MoHR Launches Campaign To Promote Tolerance, Respect For HR

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Oct, 2024) To promote tolerance and respect for human rights and inter-faith harmony to combat religious intolerance for a peaceful society, the Ministry of Human Rights (MoHR) has launched an awareness campaign through different mediums, said DG Minstry of Human Rights (MoHR) while talking to APP here Tuesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Nov, 2024) Ministry of Human Rights (MoHR) has launched an awareness campaign through different mediums to promote tolerance and respect for human rights and inter-faith harmony.

-The DG said the purpose of the campaign is to create human rights awareness in targeted districts for improving democracy and leadership, facilitate access to justice and enable people to know their rights as humans.
+The official said that the campaign will further aim to create human rights awareness in targeted districts to improve democracy and leadership, facilitate access to justice and enable people to know their rights as humans.

-He further added that it would increase the people’s understanding and knowledge about respect of human rights in islam and fundamental human rights enshrined in the Constitution of Pakistan and domestic national laws for human rights.
+He added that it would increase the people’s understanding and knowledge about respect for human rights in islam and fundamental human rights enshrined in the Constitution of Pakistan and domestic national laws for human rights.

-It would sensitize the rural and urban communities for behavioral change towards certain human rights issues particularly gender based violence, he added.
+It would sensitize the rural and urban communities for behavioural change towards certain human rights issues particularly gender-based violence, he concluded.

 Recent Stories